Humanities Innovation Challenge Competition

 Eligibility and process

-Teams or individuals can apply as long as at least one team member comes from a department which focusses on a Humanities discipline.
+Teams or individuals can apply as long as at least one team member comes from a department which focuses on a Humanities or Social Sciences discipline.
 Entrants need not be researchers, they can be students or support staff as well.
 Entries can therefore come from either the Humanities or Social Sciences Divisions.
 If in doubt for eligibility, do contact us at the email address below.
 Entries containing already incorporated companies will not be considered.